pkourany/clickButton/README.md

 Returned click counts:
 ----------------------

-   A positive number denotes the number of (short) clicks after a released button A negative number denotes the number of "long" clicks
+- A positive number denotes the number of (short) clicks after a released button.
+- A negative number denotes the number of "long" clicks.

 Set a release callback:
 -----------------------